etijskens/wetppr/docs/chapter-5.md

 _Coding efforts_ is more than just the time to type your program in an editor or IDE.
-It is also the time you spend making sure that your code is correct, and stays correct while you are working on it, restructuring its components, ensuring that it solves the problem you need to solve.
+It is also the time you spend making sure that your code is correct, and stays correct while you are working on it, restructuring its components, improving performance, parallelising it, and ensuring that it solves the problem you need to solve.

 High performance is essential when we run our problem on a supercomputer, but perhaps that is not necessary.
 We want to postpone performance optimisation until it is really needed.
 This principle was set in stone in a quote by Donald